tenstorrent/tt-metal/docs/source/tt-metalium/tools/device_program_profiler.rst

 How to Run
 ~~~~~~~~~~

-Device-side profiling is only allowed in profiler builds. ``build_metal.sh --enable-profiler`` is the script for building profiler builds.
+Device-side profiling is only allowed in profiler builds. ``build_metal.sh --enable-profiler --build-programming-examples`` is the script for building profiler builds.

 Because downloading profiler results can add high runtime overhead, ``TT_METAL_DEVICE_PROFILER=1`` environment variable has to be set to perform the download.